 The Case of Mike Moroski[i]

-Archbishop Dennis M. Schnurr of the Archdiocese of Cincinnati dismissed Mike Moroski, the assistant principal of Purcell-Marian High School (Dayton, OH) after he refused to remove a private blog expressing support for same-sex marriages.
+Archbishop Dennis M. Schnurr of the Archdiocese of Cincinnati dismissed Mike Moroski, the assistant principal of Purcell-Marian High School (Cincinnati, OH) after he refused to remove a private blog expressing support for same-sex marriages.
 Here are the words of Mike Moroski describing the situation that has been imposed upon him:

 On Monday, February 4th I was given an ultimatum by the Archdiocese of Cincinnati.
 Namely, to take down my post on this site entitled, “Choose Your Battles,” sign a number of documents assuring my silence and keep my job – or, resign.

 After much deliberation with my wife, family, trusted clergy, professionals from all walks of life and my own meditative silence, I decided not to take the post down, nor to recant my position that “I unabashedly believe gay people SHOULD be allowed to marry. . . .”

 If I take that post down I would not be able to look at the thousands of former students and families with whom I have worked for twelve years in the eye. . . .
 What would I say to all of them if I were to go against my OWN conscience[ii] so that I could keep my job for four months?

 I refused to agree to the Archdiocese’s terms BECAUSE OF my faith formation at Catholic schools and relationship with Catholic family members & clergy – not in spite of it [. . .]